Understanding the Subflow Architecture

 As it progresses, the subflow’s current object and last completed object are updated.

-A new feature introduced in v22.1 is Subflow Step Keys.
+Subflow Step Keys (new in 22.1) ensure the same step isn’t performed twice, by accident.
 If enabled, the Flows for APEX engine generates a Step Key for each process step.
 When a user wants to perform a step operation, they must supply the correct step key to the engine for the step operation to be performed.
 This prevents more than one user trying to make the same step transition, and by mistake, moving the process forward 2 steps.
 The first user will be able to make his step operation and move the process forward one step; the second user will now be supplying an incorrect key for the new step, and so his operation will (correctly) fail.

 Step Keys should be enabled for all new projects, and any legacy applications built with v21 or earlier should adopt Step Keys in their next update.